network-unit-testing-system/nuts/docs/source/index.rst

 The project relies on the `pytest framework <https://docs.pytest.org/>`__ to setup and execute the tests.
 NUTS itself is written as a custom pytest plugin.
 In the background, `nornir <https://nornir.readthedocs.io/>`__ executes specific network tasks for the actual tests.

 Pytest reads in the test bundle (2.) and transforms it into test runs.
-In the background, nornir uses the network information provided in (1.), queries the network based on the specific test bundle and passes the results of those queries to pytest.
+In the background, nornir uses the network information provided in the inventory (1.), queries the network based on the specific test bundle and passes the results of those queries to pytest.
 Pytest then evaluates if the expectations defined in the test bundle match those results.

 Enhance NUTS
 ------------